 Neil is a well-known businessman, entrepreneur, mentor and professional director, and is active in both business and community circles locally, nationally and internationally.
 He is currently involved with many enterprises in investment and governance capacities, including chair of New Zealand Home Loans, Waikato Aggregates and SmartTrade and is on the boards of Quantec Ltd. Neil is Chair of Child Matters Trust, is a Trustee of Te Awa Trust and has had long-term involvement in the not-for-profit sector.
 Neil is an Adjunct Professor at the Waikato Management School.
 Neil lives in Hamilton and has two adult children.

 Simon is an experienced executive and director who returned to the Waikato in 2013 following 13 years in Auckland, the United States, and UK.
-Simon is involved with a strategy and technology firm, is a Director of Jumping Beans International and a Trustee of the McKenzie Centre, a charitable trust providing early intervention services for children with special needs and their families.
+Simon is the CEO of Holdfast, a Director of Jumping Beans International and a Trustee of the McKenzie Centre, a charitable trust providing early intervention services for children with special needs and their families.

-Pam is a scientist and experienced Hamilton businesswoman who has led start-ups in manufacturing, human resources and dairy technology.
-She is co-founder and managing director of Longveld, a business specialising in stainless steel fabrication which was named Waikato Business of the Year in 2009.
-Pam is a Chartered Member of the Institute of Directors and serves as a board member for NZ Fieldays Society, Wintec and Wintec Student Residence Trust.
-Previous board roles include Trust Waikato, Waikato Chamber of Commerce and Hamilton Arts Forum.
+Pam is a scientist and Hamilton businesswoman who has led start-ups in manufacturing, human resources and dairy technology.
+She is Co-founder and Managing Director of Longveld, a business specialising in stainless steel fabrication which was named Waikato Business of the Year in 2009.
+Pam is a Chartered Member of the Institute of Directors and serves as a board member for NZ Fieldays Society.
+Previous governance roles include Wintec, Trust Waikato, Waikato Chamber of Commerce and St Peters School Cambridge.
 Pam lives in Hamilton with her husband Les, and has three adult children.

 Jon is an investment advisor and shareholder with Craigs Investment Partners.
 Jon has held a wide range of governance roles and currently these include board member of Midlands Hockey and Hamilton Golf Club, a trustee of the Donny Charitable Trust, and fundraising committee chair for the Neurological Research Charitable Trust.
 In 2012 he was awarded the Queen’s Service Medal for services to hockey and in 2013 a Hamilton Civic Award.
 Jon and his wife Sue live in Hamilton and has two adult children.